- FRITZ!Box 7590

 Installing the latest software for the wireless router

-- Install the latest software for your wireless router according to the manufacturer's instructions.
+- Install the latest software for the wireless router according to the manufacturer's instructions.
 If you are using a FRITZ!Box as a wireless repeater, proceed as described in the guide Updating FRITZ!OS.

 Installing the latest software for the wireless device

-- Install the latest software version for the wireless device (for example Android, iOS) or the latest driver for the computer's wireless network adapter (for example using Windows Update).
+- Install the latest software version for the wireless device (for example Android, iOS) or the latest driver for the computer's wireless network adapter (for example from the Intel Download Center).

 2 Optimizing the Wi-Fi settings of the wireless router